-Nashua Community College is an accredited Institutional Member of the American Association for Paralegal Education (www.aafpe. org) and a Sustaining Member of the Paralegal Association of New Hampshire (www.panh.org).
+Nashua Community College is a Sustaining Member of the Paralegal Association of New Hampshire (www.panh.org).

 A criminal conviction may preclude employment as a paralegal.
 A criminal record check may be required for the Paralegal Internship and/or employment by the organization, law firm, or government agency, and which is the sole responsibility of the student.